 - Book your man and van or removal company — confirm in writing with a detailed quote

-- Apply for parking suspension permits at both properties through your local council website (must be 5+ working days before the move)
+- Apply for parking suspension permits at both properties through your local council website (10+ working days for most London boroughs; Ealing accepts 3)

 - Set up Royal Mail redirect — takes up to 5 days to activate, costs from £39.99 for 3 months